 - Lisa Genova-Still Alice

-Hybrid author Rachel Aaron, who’s been on both sides, explains in a recent interview:
+Hybrid author Rachel Aaron, who’s been on both sides, explains in a one interview:

 Self published authors are responsible for marketing their books themselves.
 It helps if you have some sort of following prior to the book’s release.
 If not, getting recognition and sales will take some time and dedication.
 (Stay tuned to this series for more info on how to market your book!)